MithrilJS/mithril.js/docs/route.md

 In the example above, we defined a route `/edit/:id`.
 This creates a dynamic route that matches any URL that starts with `/edit/` and is followed by some data (e.g. `/edit/1`, `edit/234`, etc).
 The `id` value is then mapped as an attribute of the component's [vnode](vnodes.md) (`vnode.attrs.id`)

 It's possible to have multiple arguments in a route, for example `/edit/:projectID/:userID` would yield the properties `projectID` and `userID` on the component's vnode attributes object.

+In addition to routing parameters, the `attrs` object also includes a `path` property that contains the current route path, and a `route` property that contains the matched routed.

 #### Variadic routes